Quantum Entanglement Geometry on Severi-Brauer Schemes: Subsystem Reductions of Azumaya Algebras: Examples and obstructions beyond the Brauer class

 In particular, if $\rho(\gamma)\notin G_{\mathbf d}$, then $\gamma$ acts as an entangling holonomic gate: there exists a product state $[\psi]\in \Sigma_{\mathbf d}$ such that $\rho(\gamma)[\psi]\notin \Sigma_{\mathbf d}$. \end{remark}

-\begin{remark}[Brauer obstruction as the geometric source of entangling gates] In the Kummer-symbol setting on $\mathcal X=(\mathbb{C}^\times)^2$, the Brauer class of the degree-$4$ symbol algebra has period $4$, while a global $(2,2)$ subsystem structure would force the class to be $2$-torsion.
+\begin{remark}[Brauer obstruction and monodromy outside $G_{(2,2)}$] In the Kummer-symbol setting on $\mathcal X=(\mathbb{C}^\times)^2$, the Brauer class of the degree-$4$ symbol algebra has period $4$, while a global $(2,2)$ subsystem structure would force the class to be $2$-torsion.
 Consequently no global reduction to $G_{(2,2)}$ exists, and any locally chosen tensor decomposition must acquire nonlocal monodromy around some loop.
 Theorem~\ref{thm:p2-monodromy-CNOT} makes this mechanism explicit: the $v$-loop produces a monodromy in the $\mathrm{CNOT}$-type, hence an entangling operation relative to the local $(2,2)$ splitting.
 From the Hilbert-scheme viewpoint, this monodromy is exactly the monodromy of the point in the subsystem-structure locus (Definition \ref{def:segre-hilbert-locus}) rather than a symmetry inside the stabilizer. \end{remark}

 \begin{example}[Twisted $8$-level system on $X=\Gm^2$ with locally multiple factorizations] Let so each fiber of the pure state space is (locally) $\PP^{7}$.

 Fix a primitive $8$th root $\zeta:=e^{2\pi i/8}$ and consider the $\cO_X$-algebra Let $\pi:SB(A)\to X$ be the associated Severi--Brauer scheme (family of pure state spaces).